lqc/thinkcspy/source/files.rst

 up to *and including* the newline character.
-This also explains the end-of-file detection logic: when there are no more lines to be read from the file, ``readline`` returns an empty string --- one that does not even have a newline at the end, hence it's length is 0.
+This also explains the end-of-file detection logic: when there are no more lines to be read from the file, ``readline`` returns an empty string --- one that does not even have a newline at the end, hence its length is 0.

     .. admonition::  Bump your head first ...